-The Welsh Refugee Council is funded by Welsh Government to deliver specialist Ukraine support services.
+We are funded by Welsh Government to deliver a specialist Ukraine support service.

-We work closely with Welsh local authorities and stakeholders to support Ukrainian refugees.
+We work closely with local authorities and stakeholders across Wales to support Ukrainian refugees.

-- Help applying for Universal Credit, Child Benefits and Pension Credit.
+- Support applying for Universal Credit, Child Benefits and Pension Credit.

 - ESOL classes.

 - Chasing delayed Biometric Residence Permits cards.

 - Making appointments to discuss your housing options.

 - Help looking for a private rented accommodation.

 - Liaise with landlords and Housing Options and support with paperwork.